frederic-perez/AmE-dictionary/data/dictionary.md

 __cutback__
 __cutdown__ _n_ __2__ The surgical insertion of a catheter into a vein, as for the administration of intravenous medication.
 __cutesy__ _adj_ :three: /ˈkyut si/ _informal chiefly US_ Affectedly cute or coy.
 Deliberately or affectedly cute; precious: _a cutesy boutique._
-__cutlass__ _n_ A short heavy sword with a curved single-edged blade, once used as a weapon by sailors.
+__cutlass__ _n_ :two: A short heavy sword with a curved single-edged blade, once used as a weapon by sailors.
 __cutlet__ _n_ _Chicken cutlets._
 __cutline__ _n_
 __cutoff<sup>1</sup>__ _adj_ __1__ Designating a limit or point of termination: _a cutoff date for applications._ _The investigation kept going for months beyond its original cutoff date._